kris-2211/Design-Patterns/README.md

   - When storage costs are high.
   - When most object state can be made extrinsic.
   - When object identity is not crucial.
+- **Example**
+  Flyweight: In a document editor, instead of creating a separate object for each character, a Character flyweight object can be shared across multiple contexts.
+The intrinsic state (like the font and character code) is stored in the Character object, while the extrinsic state (like position) is passed to it when needed.
 - **Related pattern**
   - Cmposite
   - State